 We sit down together, or on Skype, or even by email, and completely custom design a home for you.
 A combination of your ideas and our expertise.

 We have clever drafting software in our office which produces clear and simple floor plans, ready for the preliminary plans stage.
-These plans can be modified, enlarged or reduced in our office free of charge.
+These plans can be modified, enlarged or reduced in our office free of charge if you decided to proceed with us.
 When we have the plan as perfect as possible it goes off-site to a professional draftsman.
 Modifying the plan in-office before it becomes a fully fledged preliminary plan is easy and eliminates the need for multiple changes later on – which can be quite expensive.

 Yes, we can organise steel frames if that is your preference.